For the Purrbabies

 Not all surgeries are covered by pet insurance.
 Two main factors determine your coverage:

-• Surgery type.
 Different surgeries have different coverage.
 Spay and neuter surgeries are covered under some wellness plans, for example, but won’t be covered under a traditional insurance policy.
+Check out this article on Pumpkin’s wellness plan for an example of plans that cover spy and neuter procedures.

 Unlike health insurance for humans, pet insurance policies are on a reimbursement basis.
-Pet owners are responsible for covering all charges out of pocket, then your pet insurance will reimburse you a certain percentage back for your pet’s surgery based on your policy’s reimbursement level and annual deductible.
+Pet owners are responsible for covering all charges out of pocket, and your pet insurance will reimburse you a certain percentage for your pet’s surgery based on your policy’s reimbursement level and annual deductible.

 👉 Most traditional insurances consider spay and neuter surgeries as elective procedures, but they are typically covered under wellness plans.